Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Clears the allowlist.

-This disables the local allowlist.
+This disables the local allowlist and clears all entires.

 Example:
     - ``[p]localallowlist clear``